-Clause 12 provides for an assessment manager to bring a proceeding for a declaration about a matter done, to be done, or that should have been done in relation to an application that has been called in by the planning Minister under the Planning and Development Bill 2014, chapter 3, part 7, division 3.
+Clause 12 provides for an assessment manager to bring a proceeding for a declaration about a matter done, to be done, or that should have been done in relation to an application that has been called in by the planning Minister under the Planning and Development (Planning for Prosperity) Bill 2015, chapter 3, part 7, division 3.
 However, this clause only applies if, at the time the application was called in, the assessment manager had refused the application or not made a decision on the application.